bigmms/chen_tits21_dataset/index.md

 - **Sun glare image dataset** consists of **87.5k** synthesized glare images, glare-free images, occlusion images, and foreground images.

-- To simulate the catoptric behaviors of sunlight to synthesize glare images, each base masks could be classified into **6** subset:
+- To simulate the catoptric behaviors of sunlight to synthesize glare images, each base masks could be classified into **6** subset.
+See the table below.

 | Subset          | Hexagonal | Octagonal | Star | Triangular | Rectangular | Ring |
 |:----------------|----------:|----------:|------------:|-----------:|-----------:|-----------:|